Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Conclusion and Outlook

 We demonstrated the effectiveness of the BP+DC decoder under the code-capacity noise model for both surface codes and BB codes.
 In particular, for BB codes, our method outperforms BP+OSD in both accuracy and computational cost.
 Furthermore, we extended the method to more realistic noise models---including phenomenological and circuit-level noise models---by introducing the detector degeneracy matrix, a generalization of the $X$-type parity-check matrix that captures degeneracy under such models.
 Our numerical results show that BP+DC achieves performance close to BP+OSD even in these more realistic and complex settings, while maintaining low computational cost.

-Our results pave the way for the physical implementation of scalable quantum computers.
+Our results highlight the potential of locally defined and highly parallelizable decoding strategies for scalable quantum computing architectures.
 A key advantage of the BP+DC decoder is its favorable computational scaling and high degree of parallelizability.
-These characteristics are essential for mitigating bottlenecks at the classical-quantum interface, where classical decoding circuits must be integrated with the qubits themselves.
-A decoder like BP+DC, which avoids global information exchange and is structured for parallel processing, can greatly enhance the feasibility of advanced hardware designs~\cite{sunami2025transversalsurfacecodegamepowered,PRXQuantum.6.010101,Barber_2025,Terhal_2015}.
-By reducing the classical computation overhead associated with decoding, our method provides quantum hardware designs with a path toward simpler and more efficient implementations of fault-tolerant quantum computation.
+These characteristics are important for mitigating bottlenecks at the classical--quantum interface, where classical decoding circuits must be integrated with the qubits themselves.
+A decoder such as BP+DC, which avoids global information exchange and is structured for parallel processing, can facilitate more hardware-friendly decoder implementations~\cite{sunami2025transversalsurfacecodegamepowered,PRXQuantum.6.010101,Barber_2025,Terhal_2015}.
+By reducing the classical computation overhead associated with decoding, our method provides a lightweight solution that serves as a practical alternative to more computationally intensive decoders.

 A promising direction for future research is improving performance by refining our methodology.
 For example, since DC can be executed in parallel and in linear time, it may also be applied intermittently during BP iterations with slight modifications to the algorithm.
 Instead of setting the error probabilities of selected variable nodes to $0$ as in Algorithm~\ref{alg_2}, these probabilities could be gradually reduced by a fixed factor at multiple points during BP iterations.
-Moreover, in decoding under a circuit-level noise model, we have constructed a detector degeneracy matrix based on weight-3 trivial errors.
-The construction of the detector degeneracy matrix can be more flexible, and we expect that its performance can be further improved, e.g., by incorporating weight-4 trivial errors.
+Moreover, in decoding under a circuit-level noise model, we have constructed a detector degeneracy matrix based on trivial-error patterns of weight up to $w=5$, using the local-window construction for BB codes and exhaustive enumeration for surface codes.
+The construction of the detector degeneracy matrix can be more flexible, and we expect that its performance can be further improved, e.g., by incorporating weight-6 local trivial errors.

+Another promising direction is to extend our methodology to handle both X- and Z-type errors simultaneously.
+While this work focused on X-type errors, realistic noise models often involve correlated errors (e.g., Y-errors) that affect both bases.
+Addressing such correlations requires extending the detector error model to a unified framework~\cite{bravyi2024high}, which introduces additional low-weight degeneracies~\cite{beni2025tesseract}.
+While it is known that several decoders can handle the effect of those degeneracies~\cite{ott2025decision, beni2025tesseract, muller2025improved, maan2025decoding}, we anticipate that the BP+DC strategy can also be adapted by constructing a generalized detector degeneracy matrix that captures such effects.